 Before you can compile the code you'll need to configure your build with cmake.
-Some IDEs can do this, but from command line is the usual way to do this; thought the Windows section below points out some Windows batch files that can be used to avoid opening a terminal/command-prompt.
+Some IDEs can do this for you, but it's more common to do it from the command line.
+Windows developers can refer to the Windows section below for batch files that can be used to avoid opening a terminal/command-prompt.